jendave/fifth-edition-srd/docs/player/Classes/Fighter.md

 Beginning when you choose this archetype at 3rd level, your weapon attacks score a critical hit on a roll of 19 or 20.

 #### Remarkable Athlete
-Starting at 7th level, you can add half your proficiency bonus (round up) to any Strength, Dexterity, or Constitution check you make that doesn’t already use your proficiency bonus.
+Starting at 7th level, you can add half your proficiency bonus (round up) to any Strength, Dexterity, or Constitution check you make that doesn't already use your proficiency bonus.

 In addition, when you make a running long jump, the distance you can cover increases by a number of feet equal to your Strength modifier.